-The pandemic caused by COVID-19 has resulted in federal, state and local governments around the world implementing stringent measures to help control the spread of the virus, including quarantines, "shelter in place" and "stay at home" orders, travel restrictions or bans, business curtailments, school closures, and other protective measures.
-While some areas of the country have begun to open up and ease these restrictions, many still have these restrictions in place or are implementing or contemplating new restrictions.
+The pandemic caused by COVID-19 has resulted in federal, state and local governments around the world implementing stringent measures to help control the spread of the virus, including, from time to time, quarantines, "shelter in place" and "stay at home" orders, travel restrictions or bans, business curtailments, school closures, and other protective measures.
+While some restrictions have eased since the stare of the COVID-19 pandemic, certain restrictions remain in place or new restrictions may be implemented in the future.
 Restrictions will likely remain in place for some time.
-Financial markets have been volatile in 2020, primarily due to uncertainty with respect to the severity and duration of the pandemic.
+Financial markets have been volatile, primarily due to uncertainty with respect to the severity and duration of the pandemic.

-All of our manufacturing facilities qualify as essential operations (or the equivalent) under applicable federal and state orders.
-As a result, all of our manufacturing sites and facilities have continued to operate and are doing so safely, with no significant impact to output levels.
+All of our manufacturing facilities have qualified as essential operations (or the equivalent) under applicable federal and state orders.
+As a result, all of our manufacturing sites and facilities have continued to operate, with no significant impact to our output levels.
 We are enforcing social distancing and enhanced health, safety and sanitization measures in accordance with guidelines from the Center for Disease Control.
 We have also implemented necessary procedures and support to enable a significant portion of our office personnel to work remotely.

 During this public health crisis, we remain focused on the health and safety of our employees, customers and suppliers and maintaining safe and reliable operations of our manufacturing sites.
-As our operations and products are essential to critical national infrastructure, it is imperative that we continue to supply materials including the products needed to maintain safe drinking water, ingredients essential for large-scale food, pharmaceutical and other health product manufacturing and nutrition products needed to support our critical infrastructure.
+As our operations and products are essential to critical national infrastructure, it is imperative that we continue to supply materials including the products needed to maintain safe drinking water, ingredients essential for largescale food, pharmaceutical and other health product manufacturing and nutrition products needed to support our critical infrastructure.
 Our manufacturing sites have continued to operate during the COVID-19 pandemic, with no significant impact to manufacturing.

-We ended the first quarter of fiscal 2021 with a leverage ratio below 1.0x, net debt of \$61.5 million and significant amounts available for borrowing under our Revolving Loan Facility.
+We ended the third quarter of fiscal 2021 with a leverage ratio of 1.2x, net debt of \$88 million and \$54 million available for borrowing under our Revolving Loan Facility.

-The COVID-19 pandemic has created tremendous uncertainty in the economy.
-The financial impact to our company has been mixed, as sales to certain end-markets such as food, bottled bleach and health and nutrition have benefited our reporting segments, while decreased sales to other end-markets such as ethanol, pools and resorts have negatively impacted them.
+The financial impact of the COVID-19 pandemic to our company has been mixed, as sales to certain end-markets such as food, bottled bleach and health and nutrition have benefited our reporting segments, while decreased sales to other end-markets such as ethanol, pools and resorts have negatively impacted them.
+In addition, certain expenses, such as travel and entertainment and trade show expenses, have been lower than historical levels during fiscal 2021.
 As uncertainty continues with this pandemic, we expect mixed results to continue for the foreseeable future.
-We will continue to be cautious in our capital expenditures and investments, and delay investments where deemed appropriate, while still investing for the future by opening new Water Treatment branches and making capital investments to drive higher margin business.
-With our current debt levels and available borrowings, we believe we are well-positioned to weather a continued economic downturn.